tim273/weather_radio_scripts/README.md

 Since this Pi is going to be streaming 24/7, you'll also want an ethernet cable to connect to your modem/router as WiFi is generally not reliable enough to work 24/7.
 Amazon or Micro Center has various lengths of Cat 5e cable at reasonable prices.

-Nooelec has good RTL SDR kits, this one is fairly small and includes an antenna: http://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-mini2-rtl2832u-r820t2.html.
-An optional purchase would be the metal case: http://www.nooelec.com/store/nesdr-enclosure-207.html which helps with radio frequency interference (RFI).
+Nooelec has good RTL SDR kits, this one is fairly small and includes an antenna: https://www.nooelec.com/store/sdr/sdr-receivers/nesdr-smartee.html.

 #### Optional: Use Power over Ethernet (PoE)